manuelCarlos/MovieMarquee/README.md

 - Local Swift packages (SPM)
 - String catalogs for localization
 - Swift 6 ready and strict concurrency checking with zero warnings :P
+- Test plans setup to convenientely execute all app and package tests in one go